Hind Khoudary: Early life and education

 Khoudary was born in 1995 or 1996.
 Her father, Usama el-Khoudary, was an engineer who constructed their family home as well as the runway and airport apron for the Yasser Arafat International Airport.
 During her childhood, she recalls sleeping in a windowless room for safety, frequent power outages, and learning traditional Palestinian embroidery from her mother, Marwa.
 She has 8 brothers.

 In 2012, Khoudary and her family left Gaza to join her father in the UAE, which she described as “heaven compared to Gaza”.
 After he died later that year, she moved with her family back to Gaza.

 Khoudary has not been formally trained in journalism.
 In 2015, she joined We Are Not Numbers, a writing mentorship program.

 Career

 Khoudary has written for Middle East Eye, Anadolu Agency, +972 Magazine, RT, and The Intercept.
 Her posts on Twitter and Instagram have been cited by The New York Times, NPR, and Utusan Malaysia.
-Khoudary has been reporting for Al Jazeera English since October 7, 2023.
+Khoudary has worked for Misbar and has been reporting for Al Jazeera English since October 7, 2023.